Vpech77/sham-wah/README.md

 ## ⛰️ About ⛰️

-Sham‑Wah is a web application currently being developed for the [IntForOut Project](https://www.umr-lastig.fr/intforout/).
+Sham‑Wah is a web application currently being developed as part of the [IntForOut Project](https://www.umr-lastig.fr/intforout/).
-It provides an intuitive interface for sharing and browsing the wide range of resources (scientific papers, datasets, scripts, services, etc...) produced and used by the project’s research teams thanks to an architecture based on a knowledge graph called [OutdoorPressure](https://github.com/intforout/outdoorpressure).
+Designed as a companion to [OutdoorPressure](https://github.com/intforout/outdoorpressure) knowledge graph, it enables non‑experts to query and explore the graph through a user-friendly interface.
+It allows users to search and discover the wide range of resources (scientific papers, datasets, scripts, services, etc...) produced and used by the project’s research teams.

+### Try the Demo (GUI Only)

+A static preview of the GUI is available here: https://intforout.github.io/sham-wah/explore/

+This version does not communicate with the API or the Neo4j database, only the hard-coded data will give you a preview of the feature visualizations.

 ## 🤔 Why the Name “Sham‑Wah”? 🤔